Tag Archives: fitness fashion

 Tennis

-While long layered skirts slowly became long wide-leg plants, it was until 1932 that Alice Marble made waves walking out onto the tennis court in shorts at Wimbleton.
+While long layered skirts slowly became long wide-leg plants, it wasn’t until 1932 that Alice Marble made waves walking out onto the tennis court in shorts at Wimbleton.
 The world was aghast, but thankfully, we never looked back.

 Chinese Brands Have Arrived